 - If a misrepresentation is discovered after a student has registered, the case will be reviewed by the dean of student affairs and, if appropriate, by the GSAS Administrative Board, who will determine the action to be taken.

-- If the discovery occurs after a degree has been awarded, the case will be reviewed by the dean for student affairs and, if appropriate, by the GSAS Administrative Board, who will determine the action to be taken, and the degree may be rescinded.
+- If the discovery occurs after a degree has been awarded, the case will be reviewed by the dean of student affairs and, if appropriate, by the GSAS Administrative Board, who will determine the action to be taken, and the degree may be rescinded.